bear-metal/tunemygc/README.md

 ``` sh
 gem 'tunemygc'
 ```
-This gem linterposes itself into the Rails request/response lifecycles and piggy backs off the new GC events in Ruby 2.x for introspection.
+This gem linterposes itself into the application and piggy backs off the new GC events in Ruby 2.x for introspection.
 Tuning recommendations are handled through a web service at `https://tunemygc.com`.
-You will need a `rails > 4.1`, installation and MRI Ruby `2.1`, or later.
+You will need MRI Ruby `2.1`, or later.
+[Rails](http://www.rubyonrails.org) applications, background jobs, tests and any proprietary Ruby scripts and frameworks are supported.

-#### Windows

-Has not been tested at all.

 ## Getting started